LCCC Arts Grants Scheme - Arts Organisations 2022/23

 |Signed by a member|

-Application will proceed to allocation process if Part Four completed in full.
+Application will proceed to allocation if section 6 is completed in full.

 If you are applying for grant aid to work with other groups it is essential that you talk to your partner groups before you apply for funding.
 You must also submit evidence demonstrating their support and level of involvement.